sensu/sensu-docs/content/sensu-go/6.0/operations/deploy-sensu/assets.md

 ## Share an asset on Bonsai

-Share your open-source assets on [Bonsai][16] and connect with the Sensu community.
+Share your open-source dynamic runtime assets on [Bonsai][16] and connect with the Sensu community.
-Bonsai supports assets hosted on [GitHub][24] and released using [GitHub releases][25].
+Bonsai supports dynamic runtime assets hosted on [GitHub][24] and released using [GitHub releases][25].
 For more information about creating Sensu Plugins, see the [Sensu Plugin specification][29].

 Bonsai requires a [`bonsai.yml` configuration file][26] in the root directory of your repository that includes the project description, platforms, asset filenames, and SHA-512 checksums.
-For a Bonsai-compatible asset template using Go and [GoReleaser][27], see the [Sensu Go plugin skeleton][28].
+For a Bonsai-compatible dynamic runtime asset template using Go and [GoReleaser][27], see the [Sensu Go plugin skeleton][28].

-To share your asset on Bonsai, [log in to Bonsai][37] with your GitHub account and authorize Sensu.
+To share your dynamic runtime asset on Bonsai, [log in to Bonsai][37] with your GitHub account and authorize Sensu.
-After you are logged in, you can [register your asset on Bonsai][38] by adding the GitHub repository, a description, and tags.
+After you are logged in, you can [register your dynamic runtime asset on Bonsai][38] by adding the GitHub repository, a description, and tags.
-Make sure to provide a helpful README for your asset with configuration examples.
+Make sure to provide a helpful README for your dynamic runtime asset with configuration examples.

 ### `bonsai.yml` example